cvallee/Gmx_Tools/README.md

-# MD_Tools
+# Gmx_Tools

-This is a python package to help with data analysis of Molecular Dynamics simulations.
+This is a python package to help with data analysis of Molecular Dynamics simulations from GROMACS.

-It is recommended to import md_tools as mdt
+It is recommended to import gmx_tools as gt

 ## Requirements
 - NumPy